-- Connect the sensor to a Combi alarm panel and ensure that it reports in correctly.
-Note:- Fit the end of line (EOL) link J1 if the sensor is to be installed at the end of the sensor cable. - 15.
-If front panel display board is fitted via connector J5 an U12 adjust contrast for LCD contrast. - 16.
-Remove J9 test link for normal operation. - Insert link J12 to enable the bridge fault detection.
-(4-20mA output falls to 2mA in fault). - Ensure J29 address link is removed (this is only used when changing address from a Panel).
+14. Connect the sensor to a Combi alarm panel and ensure that it reports in correctly.
+NOTE: Fit the end of line (EOL) link J1 if the sensor is to be installed at the end of the sensor cable.

+15. If front panel display board is fitted via connector J5 and U12 adjust contrast for LCD contrast.

+- 16. Remove J9 test link for normal operation. - 17.
+Insert link J12 to enable the bridge fault detection.
+(4-20mA output falls to 2mA in fault). - 18.
+Ensure J29 address link is removed (this is only used when changing address from a Panel).